dendronhq/dendron-site/vault/dendron.topic.publishing-legacy.migration.md

 - `CNAME` is now controlled by `githubCname` property in `dendron.yml`
 - we are using [prismjs](https://prismjs.com/) to do syntax highlighting which means code block highlighting languages might appear under a different identifier.
 11ty will throw an error if compiling a language without the right identifier
   - you can see the list of all supported languages [here](https://prismjs.com/#supported-languages)
-- dendron [[writeStubs|dendron.topic.publishing.configuration#writestubs-optional]] will be set to true by default
+- dendron [[writeStubs|dendron.topic.publishing-legacy.configuration#writestubs-optional]] will be set to true by default

 ### Sample dendron.yml config